 There was a time when time mattered, heaps!
 It made me rush through the day, ticking the never-ending checklist of things to do.
 There was always a list that had to be completed at home and at work.
-But invariably the check list would get a date change as I’d never be able to finish everything there was to do.
+But invariably the checklist would get a date change as I’d never been able to finish everything there was to do.

 I thought I was the busied person while everyone else definitely had less to do than me.
 I stressed, fretted with delays, others not matching up to my pace and felt generally let down.
 The perception of time and the lack of it made all the difference.